Nurturing Movement

 I also knew that the status quo around postpartum exercise — do nothing until your 6 week check in and then resume regular exercise — wasn’t cutting it, for me or my clients.

-There’s a way to integrate movement into our postpartum healing from day one (or months down the road) that is sustainable, safe and effective.
+There’s a way to integrate movement into our postpartum healing from day one that is sustainable, safe and effective.
 I’d love to guide you through this time, whether you had a vaginal or cesarean delivery.

-A great postpartum recovery program should do three things:
+A great postpartum recovery plan should do 3 things:

 Soothe an achy body